 The Patient Engagement in Clinical Development Service supports companies in a number of different ways to ensure the patient voice is heard during the trial design process.

-For example, you may be asked to review a Patient Information Sheet, either remotely or face-to-face or take part in a round table discussion where you will talk about your experiences of living with a condition and consider whether the demands of a proposed trial protocol would be achievable.
+For example, you may be asked to review a Patient Information Sheet, or take part in an online insight session where you will talk about your experiences of living with a condition and consider whether the demands of a proposed trial protocol would be achievable.

 Topics often discussed when reviewing a trial design include: